Azure Stack Hub Marketplace overview

 - Formatting information to display the item in the portal.

 Every item published to the Azure Stack Hub Marketplace uses the Azure Gallery Package (.azpkg) format.
 Add deployment or runtime resources (code, .zip files with software, or VM images) to Azure Stack Hub separately, not as part of the Marketplace item.

-With version 1803 and later, Azure Stack Hub converts images to sparse files when they download from Azure or when you upload custom images.
+Azure Stack Hub converts images to sparse files when they download from Azure, or when you upload custom images.
 This process adds time when adding an image, but saves space and speeds up the deployment of those images.
 Conversion only applies to new images.
-Existing images aren't changed.
+Existing images are not changed.